 Voice and Swallowing

 Voice disorders may include pain, discomfort or fatigue when voicing.
-Voice Disorders range from a mild laryngitis to severe life-threatening diseases that may require extensive treatments.
+Voice disorders range from a mild laryngitis, hoarseness, changes in pitch, voice tremor to severe life threating diseases that may require extensive treatments.
 Any hoarseness or voice change which persists for longer than two weeks should be medically evaluated.

 Voice disorders may include: